cobratbq/otrr/README.md

 OTR version 3 implementation in Rust.

-__status__ work-in-progress, "_It builds, usually._"
+__status__ work-in-progress, "_It builds.
+There are some tests."

-Tests demonstrate an established OTR session, however this only proves that bugs are symmetric in nature.
+Tests demonstrate an established OTR session, however this only proves that any bugs we might touch are symmetric in nature.

+- ☐ correctness?
+- ☐ interoperability?

 ## Warning

+- crate `dsa`:
-- crate `dsa`: disclaimer states it is not thoroughly verified
+  - disclaimer states it is not thoroughly verified
+  - needs changes to expose additional API

 ## Architecture